elinverd/luminous/README.md

 responsible for specifying queries, variables etc. and `Luminous.Live` will call the client's code by setting up all the required plumbing.

-In general, a custom dashboard needs to:
+In general, a custom client-side dashboard needs to:

 - implement the `Luminous.Variable` behaviour for the dashboard-specific variables